phuminw/CS411-Project/README.md

 3. Create a virtual environment and begin downloading the required libraries.
     * To begin, install virtual environment.
 Make sure to install using **pip3**.
         `pip3 install virtualenv`
     * Create a virtual environment.
-There are several ways to do this, but this is the terminal command I used:
+There are several ways to do this, but this is the terminal command I used: <br />
-        `virtualenv -p /usr/bin/python3 venv`
+            `virtualenv -p /usr/bin/python3 venv` <br />
+        You can also use: <br />
+            `virtualenv -p python3 venv`
 4. Enter the virtual environment with the following command:
     *   `source venv/bin/activate`
 5. Install the required dependencies to run Flask with the following command: